bandoledu/root-emulator-bypass/README.md

 > **Important:** This is a universal bypass script, not a customized solution.
 It's designed to work across different Android versions and applications without modifications.

+> **Note about Stability:** As with any universal bypass solution, crashes may occur:
+> - Some applications may crash on first attempt - retry 2-3 times
+> - If persistent crashes occur, try:
+>   - Restarting the target application
+>   - Relaunching Frida
+>   - Clearing app data/cache
+>   - Running with `-f` flag instead of `-F`
+> - Success rate varies by application and protection mechanisms

 ## Core Features

 ### Universal Compatibility